pema99/pema99.github.io/_posts/2023-02-01-haskell-not-ct.md

 I lied. $Hask$ is technically not a category.
 There are several reasons for this, but I'll focus on just one of them.

-Haskell has the notion of a "bottom" value (uwu).
+Haskell has the notion of a _bottom_ value (uwu).
 Bottom values are a member of _any_ type.
 A bottom value is trivial to define - we just recurse infinitely!

 ```hs
 bottom :: a